Timmy254/alx-zero_day/0x03-git/README.md

-This is a directory consisting of git commands
+This directory consists of git commands